shiluan/iData/chi-square-test.md

 ## Chi-Square Test For Independence

-With observations about two categorical variables determine if they are independent.
+With observations of two categorical variables determine if they are independent.

 example: people's holiday preference: men, beach